marlonlewis2020/bom-squad/README.md

 5. Go to github, go to your branch and click on pull requests

-6. clock on "New pull request"
+6. click on "New pull request"

-7. Add your notes and click "Create pull request"
+7. Review changes and click "Create pull request"